amit1436/AJSPIN-WORKBOOK/README.md

 * **Journal Formatting:** One-click export to ACS, RSC, and Wiley styles.

 ## 📖 How to Use
-For writing 1H NMR data
+For writing 1H NMR data-Download the html file double click on it and it will open in your default browser.
 1. Choose solvent, spectrometer frequency and journal styles.
 2. With the help of OCR tool like Capture2text select the peaks and insert them into each section.
 3. You can also enter the peaks manually, also you can insert the peaks in any order.